Rochester's Victoria Brewery (Ottawa), 1829-1900 (Part 1: 1829-65)

 The first brewery in what would become Bytown (and ultimately Ottawa) may have been built by Ralph Smith, possibly as early as 1819, and was located at the former north end of Bank St. (which continued north beyond Wellington St. at the time).
 One Michael Burke definitely ran a brewery on the exact same spot – on "Brewery Hill" at "Brewery Landing" on "Brewery Bay" – starting around 1826.

-John Rochester Sr. was born around 1891 in Berwick-upon-Tweed, Northumberland, England, and emigrated to the U.S. with his young and growing familly in 1816, eventually settling in Rouse's Point, NY.
-He first came to Canada in 1820, and ultimately settled in Bytown in 1827.
+John Rochester Sr. was born between 1786-93, reportedly in *Berwick-upon-Tweed, Northumberland, England, and is said to have emigrated to the U.S. with his young and growing familly in *1816 [*per "Prominent Men of Canada," 1892], ultimately settling in Rouse's Point, NY.
+When he first came to Canada is up for debate, but he and his familly settled in Bytown in 1827.

-John Sr.'s eldest son James Rochester was born in Berwick-upon-Tweed in 1814.
+John Sr.'s eldest son James Rochester was born near Berwick-upon-Tweed in 1813.
 While the two (amalgamated) Johns get much or most of the historical credit, it was in fact James who was ultimately the driving force behind the Victoria Brewery.

 James Rochester (aka 'Burns McGee'), 1874. (b.
 1814, d.
 1890) [Photo by William Topley]